Memorable Manitobans: James Osborne McLenaghen (1891-1950)

-Born at Balderson, Ontario on 4 September 1891, son of John McLenaghen and Elisabeth McIlquhan, he was educated at Balderson before the family settled at Portage la Prairie.
-He attended the Portage Collegiate Institute and the University of Manitoba (BA).
+Born at Balderson, Ontario on 4 September 1891, son of John McLenaghen and Elspeth McIlquhan, he was educated at Balderson before the family settled at Portage la Prairie.
+He attended the Portage Collegiate Institute and the University of Manitoba (BA degree).
 He was articled in law to Arthur Meighen and was called to the Bar in 1918.
-He practised with W. R. Sexsmith at Portage la Prairie for a year, then went to Selkirk where he continued his legal career, and was made a King’s Counsel in 1937.
+He practised with William Raymond Sexsmith at Portage la Prairie for a year, then went to Selkirk where he continued his legal career, and was made a King’s Counsel in 1937.

 Marriage registration, Manitoba Vital Statistics.

 “Five Manitoba lawyers made King’s Counsel,” Winnipeg Tribune, 1 January 1937.
 [Manitoba Legislative Library, Biographical Scrapbook B9]

 “Cabinet,” Winnipeg Free Press, 4 November 1940, page 11.

 “Hon.
 J. O. McLenaghen, Attorney-General dies,” Winnipeg Free Press, 24 June 1950.
 [Manitoba Legislative Library, Biographical Scrapbook B10, page 147]

 “History shadows scene of McLenaghen funeral,” Winnipeg Free Press, 27 June 1950.
 [Manitoba Legislative Library, Biographical Scrapbook B10, page 148]

 Members of the Legislative Assembly (deceased), Legislative Assembly of Manitoba.